Liam-BK/OTK.UI/README.md

 1. Clone or download the repository.
 2. Add OTK.UI as a project reference in your OpenTK project.
-3. Make sure your project has the textures, fonts and XML layouts.
+3. Make sure your project has the necessary textures, fonts and XML layouts you wish to use in your user interface.
 OTK.UI does not come pre-packaged with those resources.

 ## Dependencies